ecmwf/IonBeam/docs/architecture.rst

 Event Flow Example
 ------------------

-This example shows how multiple ingestion events covering different parts of a single aggregation window trigger incremental dataset rebuilds:
+This example shows how multiple ingestion events covering different parts of a single aggregation window trigger dataset rebuilds:

 .. mermaid:: event-flow-diagram.mmd
    :zoom:

-The three core messages flowing through the system are:

-- :ref:`messaging-interface:IngestDataCommand` - Data Source → Ingestion Handler
-- :ref:`messaging-interface:DataAvailableEvent` - Ingestion Handler → Coordinator Handler (internal)
-- :ref:`messaging-interface:DataSetAvailableEvent` - Builder Handler → Exporters

 For the window management logic and hash computation details, see :ref:`domain:Out-of-Order Processing`.

 Message Broker Topology
 ------------------------

-The reference implementation uses AMQP with the following topology:
+The current implementation uses AMQP with the following topology:

 **Queues:**